Hiking Project Logo

 Need to Know

 The trailhead is well marked, and there is parking available.
 A Northwest Forest Pass is required for parking, and if you plan to venture to the Upper Lena Lake Trail, have a National Park Pass displayed as well, as Upper Lena Lake is within the Olympic National Park.
+Dogs are no longer allowed once you cross into the National Park toward Upper Lena Lake.

 The water in Lena Lake is COLD.
 The lake formed (according to signage at the lake) 1,300 years ago when a landslide blocked Lena Creek.
 The creek still flows into the north end of the lake, and out the south end, via an underground channel.
 The moving water keeps the temperature chilly, although dogs and kids still might enjoy the experience.